tBaxter/python-card-me/README.md

  Running tests
 ---------------

-To run unit tests, use `python tests.py` from within the vobject directory.
+To run unit tests, use `python tests.py` from within the card_me directory.

 -------